Beyond the Sea (2004 film): Kevin Spacey

 In March 1999, Dick Clark Productions announced their teaming with Dodd Darin on a biopic, with collaboration from producer Arthur Friedman, who had been developing both The Bobby Darin Story and Dreamer with Levinson at Warner Bros. since 1986.
 Shortly afterwards, Spacey was in discussions with Dodd Darin to star in the lead role.
 Spacey was able to acquire the film rights from Warner Bros. in early 2000.
 With the help of Dodd Darin, the actor also received exclusive music rights for no charge.
-With his Academy Award-winning performance in American Beauty (1999), Paramount Pictures became interested in distributing/financing Beyond the Sea.
+With his Academy Award-winning performance in American Beauty (1999) - which featured a number of Darin's songs, Paramount Pictures became interested in distributing/financing Beyond the Sea.
 The deal fell apart when Paramount told Spacey that he was too old for the role and instead wanted Leonardo DiCaprio.
 Beginning in October 2000, Spacey took vocal training lessons from Darin collaborator Roger Kellaway to give an accurate portrayal of the singer.

 Spacey also kept close relations with the Darin family as a means to know he would treat the film "with respect."
 He sent letters to that effect to Sandra Dee and son Dodd.
 Steve Blauner (who is portrayed by John Goodman in the film) also served as a historical consultant.
 Dodd originally considered Spacey's plan to sing his father's material a sacrilege but eventually fell into sync with Spacey's deeply empathetic approach to Darin's life.

 Tom Epperson, who had struck up a friendship with Spacey while writing an early screenplay draft of The Shipping News, was hired to write a new draft for Beyond the Sea.
 Epperson's script included Darin's penchant for orgies after his divorce with Sandra Dee.
 Spacey, finding the Epperson script to be overtly dark and morbid, began to rewrite Beyond the Sea, incorporating info from the 1987 Lewis Colick script.
 Spacey acknowledged he portrayed Darin too sympathetically and decided not to depict the darker side of Darin's life centrally.
 "The other scripts made Bobby [Darin] a rather unlikable figure," he explained.
 "I was not interested in making a conventional biopic, as you can see from the results.
 I was interested in making an exuberant celebration of an entertainer in a way that would be uplifting for an audience."